Man, 39, jailed 44 months for drugging, robbing victim in Edo – The Sun Nigeria

 Tony Osauzo, Benin

-A 39-year old man identified as David Onyema, has been jailed 44 months without an option of fine by an Oredo Magistrate Court for drugging and robbing his victim, Egbon Omonigho Khalim.
+A 39-year old man, David Onyema, has been jailed 44 months without an option of fine by an Oredo Magistrate Court for drugging and robbing his victim, Egbon Omonigho Khalim.

-Onyema who pleaded guilty to the two-count charge of causing harm through drug and stealing brought against him, was said to have met Egbon at the Iyare Motor Park in Benin City on May 25, 2019.
+Onyema who pleaded guilty to the two-count charge of causing harm through drug and stealing brought against him, had met Egbon at the Iyare Motor Park in Benin City on May 25.

-He was said to have given Egbon drugged food and stole his property.
+He allegedly drugged some food which he gave to Egbon ,after which he slept off and Oyema stole his property.

-Police Prosecutor, Patrick Agbonifo, told the court that Onyema pretended to be friendly with Egbon and gave him food laced with drug.
+Police Prosecutor, Patrick Agbonifo, told the court that Onyema pretended to be a friend to Egbon and gave him food laced with drug.

-The prosecutor further told the court that Egbon fell asleep after eating the food and his belongings worth N715,000 were stolen by Onyema.
+The Prosecutor further told the court that Egbon fell asleep after eating and his belongings worth N715,000 were stolen by Onyema.

 Consequently, the presiding Magistrate, I A Osayande, sentenced Onyema to 44 months imprisonment without an option of fine.